List of electric truck makers: Edison Motors

-Edison Motors is a Class 8 hybrid electric-diesel truck manufacturer based in BC, Canada.
+Edison Motors is a Class 8 hybrid electric-diesel and all-electric truck manufacturer based in BC, Canada.
 The company is focusing on trucks that service the heavy hauling needs of logging, the oil and gas industry, mining, construction and government services.

 EVage Motors

 EVage Motors is an Indian electric vehicle manufacturer focusing on the commercial electric vehicle sector.
 The company aims to enhance last-mile delivery solutions through its electric vehicles.
 EVage's flagship product, is a last-mile delivery van, the FR8.

 GGT Electric

 In 2011, GGT Electric, an automotive engineering, design and manufacturing company based in Milford, Michigan, introduced a new line of all-electric trucks for sale.
 GGT has developed LSV zero-emission electric vehicles for fleet markets, municipalities, universities, and state and federal government.
 The company offers 4-door electric pick-up trucks, electric passenger vans, and flatbed electric trucks with tilt and dump capability.

 Haul truck

 The company Lithium Storage GmbH is building together with the company Kuhn Switzerland AG a battery-powered haul truck.
 The vehicle is to go the end of 2016 in operation.
 The dump truck weighs 110 tons.
 The chassis is a Komatsu 605–7.
 The vehicles have an electric motor with 800 hp and can thus produce 5900 Nm.
 The battery is a 600 kWh lithium-ion battery.
 For comparison, diesel vehicles of this type consume approximately 50,000 to 100,000 liters of diesel per year.